prakashbh/dsa-2018/README.md

 ### Course Notes:
 **Chapter 01: Introduction to Data Strucutres and Recursion**

 We start with [Introduction Notes](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/1-intro-to-ds-recursion.pdf) which talks of C basics covering pointers and other programming constructs.
 The chapter also covers the basics of iteration, recursion and backtracking.
-To study about the strucutres in detail, refer the ebook: [Structures and C](https://www.smashwords.com/books/view/644937).
+To study about the structures in detail, refer the ebook: [Structures and C](https://www.smashwords.com/books/view/644937).
 An extended notes of more recursion examples can be found here [Extended Notes  - Recursion.](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/1-recursion-examples.pdf)

 **Chapter 02: Linked Lists, Stacks and Queues**